canonical/certification-docs/Self-Test_Guide.rst

 JBOD
   Just a bunch of disks -- A non-RAID disk configuration.

+KVM
+  Kernel Virtual Machine -- A system for running virtual machines on Ubuntu Server.

+.. raw:: pdf

+   PageBreak

 LAN
   Local Area Network -- The network to which your SUT and Targets are connected.
 The LAN does not need to be Internet accessible (though that is preferable if possible).

-.. raw:: pdf

-   PageBreak

 MAAS
   Metal as a Service -- A Canonical product for provisioning systems quickly and easily.

+Non-blocking test
+  A test that must be performed but will not affect the granting of a certified status.

 PXE
   Pre-boot Execution Environment -- A technology that enables you to